sburtner/sburtner.github.io/_posts/passion_projects/2021-04-05-cricket-emoji.md

 |:-:|
 |<sub> *The original design of the cricket emoji.* </sub>|

 In the fall of 2016, I decided to write to the Unicode Consortium to advocate for the inclusion of a new emoji: a cricket.
-My motivation for doing so (in addition to avoiding completing my graduate school applications) stemmed from the simple fact that *there was no cricket emoji*, and I felt that the world deserved to better express awkward silences via text message (:cricket:).
+My motivation for doing so (in addition to avoiding completing my graduate school applications) stemmed from the simple fact that *there was no cricket emoji*, and I felt that the world deserved to better express awkward silences via text message.

 This emoji experience has been wonderful.
 Not only was it fun to write the [proposal](http://www.unicode.org/L2/L2016/16300-cricket-emoji.pdf) and design the cricket in Adobe Illustrator, but I also used this as an opportunity to learn LaTeX, a [typsetting system](https://www.latex-project.org/) that I have come to love.
 I have since learned there is a large emoji community, [emojination](http://www.emojination.org/), who have a really active slack channel that helps other emoji enthusiasts get their proposals passed by the Emoji Subcommittee of Unicode.